WowDevs/jM2converter/README.md

 Type `java -jar jm2converter.jar` to get a list of all converting options ;)

-Beware, when you retroport a model, you always lose some data (the newer client features).
+* Beware, when you retroport a model, you always lose some data (the newer client features) and you won't be able to get them back if you up convert it back later.

+* The Legion support is still changing.
+The game is still in Beta so the M2 format changes.
+Right now it should work for build 20810.

+##What's yet to be implemented :
+* BC to LK conversion.

 ##Credits :
 * Thanks to all the guys who test this to find bugs ;) !